 We are also concerned that the mine could soon become a stranded asset as globally there is already 30% oversupply of steel in markets and there are concerns about the future of the industry.
 In 2019, the UK imported 2.177m tons of coking coal, predominantly from the US and Russia.
 It is used in steelmaking, and, to a lesser extent, in concrete manufacture and heating.

 Globally, the Covid-19 crisis has deepened the state of the steel market and new orders have been cut by up to 70% or so.
 This has led to a devastating impact on workers, with many facing temporary lay-offs, reduced hours, and an uncertain future.

 Add to this, carbon regulations are tightening up in line with the Paris Agreement and the steel industry is being pushed by investors to use clean energy technologies that don’t need coal, to remain competitive.

-It is worth pointing out that ArcelorMittal’s (the world’s largest steel company) announced its Net Zero target yesterday and this came after after extensive engagement via Climate Action 100+ (climate investor initiative) who are using their financial clout (of USD $47 trillion in assets under management) to demand net zero targets.
+Just yesterday, ArcelorMittal’s (the world’s largest steel company) announced its Net Zero target and this came after after extensive engagement via Climate Action 100+ (climate investor initiative) who are using their financial clout (of USD $47 trillion in assets under management) to demand net zero targets.
 In this case, engagement was led by Aegon Management and the London Pensions Fund Authority.